 My body cannot absorb many nutrients, but two of the most important ones (for right now anyway) are folic acid and vitamin B12.
 That being said, ‘folic acid’ in the way we know it, is synthetic.
 It is folate we need, and in higher quantities when we are pregnant in order for the baby to develop.

-Folate is found in plenty of foods but we don’t eat enough of those foods anymore so the pharmaceutical industry jumped right on and created folic acid.
+Folate is found in plenty of foods but we don’t eat enough of those foods anymore so ‘folic acid’ was created.
 My body cannot absorb this synthetic form of it.
-Not only can it not absorb it, but my liver turns it toxic, leaving me feeling ill (and probably never knowing why) and meaning that my baby is not receiving critical nutrients at a critical time.
+Not only can it not absorb it, but my liver turns it toxic, leaving me feeling ill (and probably never knowing why) and meaning that my baby is not receiving crucial nutrients at a critical time.
 In order for my body to be able to absorb folate properly and process it in a way that it gets fed through to the baby, it needs to be in the form of Methylfolate, the primary biologically active form of folic acid used at the cellular level for DNA reproduction.

 I was six weeks pregnant when I found this out so I was pretty lucky that I’d already been taking this prenatal supplement but the MTHFR specialist recommended a different brand and I have been on that ever since.

 My obstetrician, just like the doctor who gave me the MTHFR blood results, knew nothing about MTHFR other than that it meant that I ‘needed higher doses of folic acid’.
-In my experience, many doctors do not like to be told what is right and what is wrong by their patients, but my lovely obstetrician listened, seemed shocked, and thanked me for passing on information that he didn’t know.
+In my experience, doctors do not like to be told what they don’t know by their patients, but my lovely obstetrician listened, seemed shocked, and thanked me for passing on information that he didn’t know.
 He said it could help many women who came his way and that he was going to go off and do some research on it.
-He said that the MTHFR would leave my baby susceptible to miscarriage, Down’s Syndrome, a brain defect, and spina bifida.
-By the time I saw him I was ten weeks pregnant and at that scan he ruled out the brain defect but said that the other three were still possible and had to be ruled out at different stages, the last one at sixteen weeks.
+(EDIT: 2.5 years later, he still has not done anything about it).
+He said that the MTHFR could leave my baby susceptible to miscarriage, a brain defect, and spina bifida.
+By the time I saw him I was ten weeks pregnant and at that scan he ruled out the brain defect but said that the other two were still possible and had to be ruled out at different stages, the last one at sixteen weeks.

 I am now twenty-one weeks pregnant and have surmised that the reason that all these things have now (thank God) been ruled out, is because my body got the right nutrients it needed in the right forms.
-My baby was not susceptible to spina bifida because he/she received the folate he/she needed.
+My baby was not susceptible to spina bifida because he received the folate he needed.
 The reason most women in my situation would still be at risk of that is because they would still be taking the synthetic folic acid without knowing that despite their best efforts of taking this, the baby was not receiving it and was therefore at risk of these awful conditions.
+(EDIT: My baby is now 21 months old and thank God healthy.)

-My mum must have this mutation and because she didn’t know about it she took folic acid.
+In terms of the missing pieces in my own life, the time of my diagnosis was when they all started fitting together: my mum must have this mutation or at least be a carrier for it, and because she didn’t know about it she took folic acid.
 She didn’t miscarry and I didn’t have spina bifida, but it severely affected my immune system, which, of course, was another thing she would not have known about when I was born.
-This lowered immune system then led (a few weeks after a vaccine trigger) to Juvenile Rheumatoid Arthritis at the age of two, which I subsequently had for the rest of my life.
+So, I already had low immunity (which was unknown at the time), and then I had the Measles / Rubella vaccine and immediately after that the swelling in my ankles appeared and a few months later (a month before my second birthday) I was diagnosed with Juvenile Rheumatoid (Idiopathic, as it was then known) Arthritis, which I subsequently had for the rest of my life.
+The vaccine was too strong and filled with too many toxins for an underdeveloped and very lacking immune system to handle so the susceptibility in that immune system just needed a trigger.
 Although I got myself into remission, it is only now that all the pieces fit together but I am so glad I know this.
-I can now make sure that I give my baby the very best chance at staying healthy.
+Not only does it confirm my belief that nothing is ‘idiopathic’ (no defined cause) and that everything has a root cause or a reason for happening, it also means I can now make sure that I give my baby the very best chance at staying healthy.

 It is thought that an estimated 60% of the population have this gene mutation, but most don’t even know about it.
 60%!
 That’s huge!
 So why isn’t it spoken about more?
 Why have we never heard of it?
 Why do doctors not know about it?
 And if they don’t know enough about it, why are they prescribing anything at all?
 Taking folic acid in its synthetic form is highly dangerous if you have MTHFR.
 We need to be aware of this but our healthcare professionals also need to be aware of it.
 How would the average person know to look out for it if the people we trust with our healthcare have no idea about it?
-Obstetricians, midwifes and primary care givers especially need to be educated on this.
+Fertility doctors, obstetricians and midwifes especially need to be educated on this subject.

-Knowledge is power and we must stop being complacent with ourselves and with our children and know that we are allowed to research, that the doctors can’t know everything and we need to figure stuff out for ourselves.
+Knowledge is power and we must stop being complacent with ourselves and with our children and know that we are allowed to – and should! – research, that the doctors can’t know everything and that we need to figure stuff out for ourselves.
 If doctors don’t know much about MTHFR, how many other conditions are leading to our decline in health that they don’t know about?

-If 60% of people have this gene mutation, you could be one of them, so I hope this article encourages you to get the test, for the sake of you and your children.
-Imagine if this gene mutation is the reason for so many of us having such a range of illnesses and ailments, all because our bodies can’t detoxify!
+If 60% of people have this gene mutation, you could be one of them, so I hope this article encourages you to get the test, if not for yourself then for your children.
+Imagine if this gene mutation is the reason behind so many of us having such a range of illnesses and ailments, all because our bodies can’t detoxify.

 And even if you don’t have the test, perhaps you will take away from this the knowledge that there is a reason and a trigger for every illness or ailment and we can access that reason and fix it before it’s too late.
 If you are pregnant – or planning – and even if you don’t plan on getting the MTHFR test, consider taking folate in the form of Methylfolate instead of synthetic folic acid.